-Established pure stands of alfalfa.
-Poast may also be used in birdsfoot trefoil and sanfoin.
+Established pure stands of alfalfa, birdsfoot trefoil, and sanfoin.
 Grasses in a mixture will be killed or damaged.
-Used primarily in established stands to control perennial grasses or special annual grasses such as sandbur.
-Applications are not effective on annual brome.
+Used primarily in established stands to control annual and perennial grasses.
+Applications are not effective on downy brome (cheatgrass).

 Poast rates are 1 pt for foxtail, 1.5 pt for sandbur and 2.5 pt/A for quackgrass.
 Repeat application required for improved quackgrass control.